Nearest Neighbor Analysis (QGIS3)¶

 as the Source points layer.
 Selectne_10m_populated_places_simple

-as the Distination hubs layer.
+as the Destination hubs layer.
 Selectname

 as the Hub layer name attribute.
-The tool will also compute straight-line distance between the populated place and the nearest earthquake.
+The tool will also compute the straight-line distance between the populated place and the nearest earthquake.
 SetKilometers

-as the Measurement unit.
+.
 Click Run.
 Once the processing finishes, click Close.

 Back in the main QGIS window, you will see a new line layer called